Chapter 9

 "[24] What a wretched man I am!
 Who will rescue me from this body of death?
 [25] Thanks be to God--through Jesus Christ our Lord! ..."

-Thus we find in God's Wisdom He gave the Law to lead us to Jesus Christ.
-It is through faith in Jesus Christ and what He did we are saved from our own sinful nature, justified and receive eternal life.
+Thus, as we read earlier, in God's Wisdom He gave the Law to lead us to Jesus Christ.
+It is through faith in Jesus Christ and what He did we are saved from our own sinful nature, have been justified and received eternal life.
 To see this consider,

 Galatians 3:24